Coronavirus variants got you worried? Here's everything we know

 - K417N/T

 Scientists are only just beginning to understand how these individual changes may benefit SARS-CoV-2 and if they're increasing its infectivity and transmissibility or making them more prone to evading the immune response.
-There's emerging evidence that, alone, they may not be significant changes -- but when found in combination with other mutations, they may facilitate changes in the coronavirus.
+There's emerging evidence that, alone, they may not be significant changes -- but when found in combination with other mutations, they may facilitate more worrying differences from "original" SARS-CoV-2.

 N501Y is found in all variants and is one of the mutations scientists are most interested in.